condense9/hark-lang/guide/src/use_cases.md

 ## Background web tasks

-Teal has basic support for API Gateway endpoints, which means you can trigger long-running background tasks from your website frontend, and easily keep track of when they complete.
+Hark has basic support for API Gateway endpoints, which means you can trigger long-running background tasks from your website frontend, and easily keep track of when they complete.